-Trump delays tariff hike on Chinese goods citing trade talk progress
+Trump delays tariff hike on Chinese goods, citing trade talk progress

 U.S. equity index futures opened higher on Sunday evening as trading kicked off for the week.
 S&P 500 e-mini futures ticked higher after Trump’s tweets on trade, suggesting Wall Street would open on positive footing on Monday morning.

 Asian shares scaled a five-month high and the Australian dollar, a proxy for China investments, got a 0.4 percent lift from the news.
+[MKTS/GLOB]

 Chinese stocks and the yuan jumped at the start of trade, with the benchmark Shanghai Composite index up 2.1 percent, its highest since Aug.
-1, and the yuan hit its strongest level against the dollar since July 17.
+1, and the yuan hit its strongest level against the dollar since July.[.SS]

 Trump leaves on Monday for Vietnam, where he will hold a summit with North Korean leader Kim Jong Un.
 The president, who faces a re-election battle next year, has portrayed his engagement with Kim and forcefulness with China as key successes of his presidency.